Savings & Budgeting Calculators

 How much emergency fund should I maintain?

-Financial guidelines recommend 3โ6 months of essential expenses in a liquid instrument.
-Use the Savings Goal Calculator with a 6-month expense target and a 6โ12 month timeline to find the required monthly contribution.
+Financial guidelines recommend 3–6 months of essential expenses in a liquid instrument.
+Use the Emergency Fund Calculator to turn your actual essential monthly expenses into a target fund size directly, then the Savings Goal Calculator to find the required monthly contribution to reach it on your timeline.